A pedagogical history of compactness: Possible motivations for compactness

 \subsection{Properties of $[a,b]$}

-In mid and late nineteenth century, mathematicians worked out what we now know as properties of the real line.
-There were two camps that ended up influencing the notion of compactness.
-One was that of Bolzano and Weierstrass who, roughly half a century apart, studied functions defined on sequences of real numbers.
-The other camp included mathematicians like Heine, Borel, and Lebesgue, who looked at topological features, such as the covering of sets by open neighborhoods.
-We will examine both of these camps in more detail.
+In mid to late nineteenth century, mathematicians began to really understand and specify essential properties of the real line.
+There were essentially two characterizations that were developed during this time.
+One characterization, developed by Bolzano and Weierstrass among others, grew out of the study of functions defined on sequences of real numbers.
+The other characterization, which grew out of work by Heine, Borel, and Lebesgue, was based on topological features, such as the covering of sets by open neighborhoods.
+We will examine both of these characterizations in more detail.

-One of the central questions involved in the study of behavior of sequences concerned the behavior of continuous functions defined on closed, bounded intervals of the real line.
-Weierstrass proved rigorously in 1877\footnote{This date refers to one of the earliest publications of the theorem, however it is likely that Weierstrass actually proved it years before.
-As noted in the introduction, Weierstrass was very concerned about rigor so was reluctant to publish his proofs.
-However, he was very active and influential, so his ideas were disseminated orally.} the following theorem, corresponding to Figure~2:
+The origin of sequential compactness is often traced to a theorem, proved rigorously by Weierstrass in 1877, which concerns the behavior of continuous functions defined on closed, bounded intervals of the real line.\footnote{This date refers to one of the earliest publications of the theorem, see~\cite{weie}.
+However it is likely that Weierstrass actually proved it years before and disseminated it orally, via lectures, perhaps ten years earlier.} The following statement of the theorem comes from Fr\'{e}chet, who referred to this theorem as a result of Weierstrass.